codefenix-ConChaos/WxCenter/README.md

 ![wxmaps](https://github.com/codefenix-ConChaos/wxcenter.js/assets/12660452/955ede6b-55e3-4c38-a1bb-f4eeed7c891e)

-This mod was inspired by the similar syncWXremix mod (https://github.com/KenDB3/syncWXremix), which was rendered inert with the phasing out of the free Weather Underground API.
+This mod was inspired by [syncWXremix](https://github.com/KenDB3/syncWXremix), which was rendered inert with the phasing out of the free Weather Underground API.

 WxCenter aims to be customizable and adaptable to any number of publicly available APIs.